cmeans/lendingclub-auto-withdrawal/README.md

 7. If you mistyped your InvestorID or API Key, you can fix them in the Lambda settings via the AWS console.

 8. By default the routine will not initiate a transfer if the availableCash is $10.00 or less.
 You can override this default value by creating a new Environment Variable in the Lambda Configuration section, with the name MINIMUM_AMOUNT set to an integer value.

+9. If you encounter issues (sometimes the deployment has some timing issues) it's perfectly fine to delete the stack from AWS and redeploy it as many times as you like.